Understanding World or Predicting Future? A Comprehensive Survey of World Models: Future Prediction of the Physical World

-Given the above developments, it is evident that world models as embodied environments have made significant advances in simulating and predicting how agents interact with dynamic, real-world scenarios.
-Current research predominantly focuses on developing indoor, static environments, with notable efforts expanding to large-scale outdoor environments and dynamic simulation environments.
+Given the above developments, it is evident that world models as embodied environments have made significant advances in simulating the environmental transition of the real world.
+Current research predominantly focuses on developing indoor, static environments, with notable efforts expanding to large-scale outdoor and dynamic simulation environments.
 A promising direction is to construct dynamic environments, which can provide first-person, action-conditioned future world prediction, enabling agents to better adapt to unseen conditions.
-These methods are promising to offer flexible, scalable environments for training embodied agents, enhancing their generalization capabilities for real-world tasks.
+Simultaneously, recent advancements in building dynamic embodied worlds emphasize the integration of physical constraints.
+For instance, Aether~\cite{team2025aether} enhances geometric knowledge learning by employing camera trajectories as action-driven RGB-D video generation.
+TesserAct~\cite{zhen2025tesseract} further incorporates normal maps as physical constraints for video generation.
+Roboscape~\cite{shang2025roboscape} integrates depth maps and keypoint dynamics during video generation to learn and produce more realistic motions and spatial structures.
+Additionally, Deepverse~\cite{chen2025deepverse} proposes incorporating geometric predictions from previous timesteps into current predictions conditioned on actions.
+These methods collectively enhance the realism and physical adherence of the dynamic world, thereby creating more authentic and reliable simulated environments for embodied agents.